Katherine-Deng/notes/source/_posts/Tree-and-Tree-Traversal.md

 ### Complete Binary Tree

-A *complete binary tree* is a binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.
+A *complete binary tree* is a binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.[^1]

 {% mermaid graph TD %}
 1(( )) --> 2(( ))